 After a few moments, the original

-image-registry pod will be
+image-registry pod will be removed.

 Next, try to move the cluster monitoring service, cluster aggregated logging, or the default router to your new infrastructure nodes.